-LOQTORZI is planned to be developed in multiple clinical studies by partners.
-Junshi Biosciences is currently enrolling in a multiregional phase 3 clinical study evaluating the treatment of LOQTORZI with their investigational anti-BLTA antibody in LS-SCLC (clinicaltrials.gov identifier NCT06095583).
+LOQTORZI is planned to be further evaluated in multiple clinical studies by us and our partners.
+Junshi Biosciences is currently enrolling in a multiregional phase 3 clinical study evaluating the treatment of LOQTORZI with their investigational anti-BLTA antibody in limited-stage small cell lung cancer ("LS-SCLC") (clinicaltrials.gov identifier NCT06095583).
 INOVIO Pharmaceuticals, Inc. plans a randomized phase 3 study of INO-3112 and toripalimab in locally advanced, high risk HPV16/18+ oropharyngeal squamous cell carcinoma.
-CRI plans to evaluate toripalimab in combination with ENB Therapeutics' investigational agent ENB-003 in their phase 2 trial titled, "Immunotherapy Platform Study in Platinum Resistant High Grade Serous Ovarian Cancer (IPROC)" (clinicaltrials.gov identifier NCT04918186) that is being performed in collaboration with CCTG.
+Cancer Research Institute ("CRI") plans to evaluate toripalimab in combination with ENB Therapeutics' investigational agent ENB-003 in its phase 2 trial titled, "Immunotherapy Platform Study in Platinum Resistant High Grade Serous Ovarian Cancer (IPROC)" (clinicaltrials.gov identifier NCT04918186) that is being performed in collaboration with Canadian Cancer Trials Group ("CCTG").
+On June 27, 2024, we entered into the Canada License Agreement with Apotex, pursuant to which, we granted to Apotex an exclusive license under our rights to toripalimab to commercialize toripalimab within Canada.